technophile81/Bamazon/README.md

 ## Supervisor

-This app requires a new table to display department information and joins with the products table to obtain total profits for Bamazon.
-The bamazonSupervisor.js app allows 'supervisors' to do the following:
+This app tracks department information, and supervisors can add new departments and review the performance of each department:

 * View Product Sales by Department